hgraph-io/hedera-wallet/README.md

 This is an example wallet that integrates Hedera using both the native Hedera gRPC and REST APIs as well as Ethereum JSON-RPC compatible endpoints.
 This app utilizes [Reown WalletKit](https://docs.reown.com/walletkit/overview).
-For an example Hedera wallet implementation see <https://github.com/hgraph-io/hedera-app>.
+For an example Hedera app implementation see <https://github.com/hgraph-io/hedera-app>.

 > [!NOTE]